abhaumick/-ece695-s21-lab2-template/Readme.md

 } ImageDim;
 ```

-The bytes format packs any image in a raw 8-bit pixel format comprised of a 16 byte metadata followed by RGB inteleaved data in `little-endian` format.
+The bytes format packs any image in a raw 8-bit pixel format comprised of a 16 byte metadata followed by RGB inteleaved data in [little-endian](https://chortle.ccsu.edu/AssemblyTutorial/Chapter-15/ass15_3.html) format . [[5]](https://en.wikipedia.org/wiki/Endianness)
-- For the purpose of this assignment, _all images will have 3 channels and 8-bit (1-Byte) pixels_.
+- For the purpose of this assignment, `all images will have 3 channels and 8-bit (1-Byte) pixels`.
 - The first 16 bytes of any .bytes file will have the metadata required to interpret the contents of the rest of the file (can be used to calculate dimensions and sizes)
-- The remaining bytes in tne file will have RGB pixels interleaved.
+- The remaining bytes in the file will have RGB pixels interleaved.
 - Pixels are stored in Row-Major format.

 Look at the contents of `loadImageBytes()` in `cpuLib.cpp` to get an idea of storage format.